233679/Class-notes/Computer-Science/Algorithm-Complexity/Exam-Practice/Big-O-Exam-Question.md

+# Big-O-Exam-Question
 A 1-dimensional array stores a set of numbered cards from 0 to 7.
 An example of this data is shown in Fig in 4.1:

 ![Big-O-Fig-4.1](Big-O-Fig-4.1.png)

 A programmer is writing a computer program to sort the cards into the correct order (0 to 7).
 Sorting algorithms the programmer could have used are a merge sort, bubble sort, and insertion sort.
 The worst case scenario for Merge is O(n log(n)) and for Bubble and insertion is O(n^2).

 Compare the use of a merge sort and a bubble sort and an insertion sort on this array, evaluating the performance of each sort, making reference to the worse case Big O notation

 - For Knowledge points (4) describe how each algorithm works
 - For application (4 points) explain the big O for each algorithms including best, worst and average case time complexity and space complexity